tinko26/ao/docs/modules/alarm-queue-1.md

 ## Configuration

-Upon each insertion and removal, the alarm queue can be configured to check, whether its elements are still correctly ordered, which takes linear time.
+The alarm queue can be configured to check its correctness upon each insertion and removal, which takes linear time.
+If that is not the case, a runtime [assertion](../assertions.md) failure is triggered.
 This can aid in a debugging scenario.
 By default, this option is disabled.

 ```c
 #define AO_ALARM_QUEUE_ASSERT